ztenretep/tezos_tools/README.md

 <b>General Prerequisites</b>

 <p align="justify">General prerequisite for using the scripts is that PyTezos is installed.
 Installation can be done from PyPi using pip.
 Python3 is automatically pre-installed in the newer Linux distributions.
 At the moment I am using Python 3.8 as standard version.
 I generally limit myself to Linux or its derivatives.
-Taking care on other OS is not done.</p>
+Taking care on other OS is not done.
+Python code check is done using Pylint.</p>

 <b>Final Remark</b>